CaptainACQ/f22raptor/README.md

 displayed on PMFD.
 Changes to flight model(Last Commit - Forgot to mention)
 * 1/27 - CTD Bug Fix.
 * 1/28 - Added Landing Gear lever.
 Added brightness control for MFD Buttons/Panels
+* 1/29 - Page settings are now saved between flights.
+Panels are dimmer when sim starts at night.
+Display knob now controls all screens and screen button brightness.
+Added two invisible knobs(view README for location and use).